-Portable navigators are intended for use in your car, but because they're portable and have a ton of features, they are some of the most versatile forms of GPS (Global Positioning System) navigation you can get.
+Portable GPS navigators are intended for use in your car, but because they're portable and have a ton of features, they are some of the most versatile forms of GPS navigation you can get.
 The options, of course, can make it difficult to choose which navigation system is right for you.
 Read below for helpful ways to narrow down your search.

-The Garmin nuvi 2599LMTHD combines a number of great portable features, including traffic and map updates, Bluetooth, lane guidance, junction view, and voice-activated navigation.
+The Garmin DriveSmart 66 combines a number of great portable features, including traffic and map updates, Bluetooth, lane guidance, junction view, a large screen, and voice-activated navigation.

 What about screen size and portability?

 These are two of the most important features to consider when shopping for portable navigator, so we'll start with them.

 Most portable navigators have touchscreen displays that range in size from 4" to 10".
 Smaller units are generally easier to mount and are less intrusive on your view of the road.
 But large displays may offer more control functions on a specific display screen than a smaller device.
 For instance, you might be able to see the map, as well as six other menu options on a large screen, whereas a small screen might let you view the map and one or two menu options.

 Larger screens can also be helpful if the ideal mounting location is far enough away to require squinting or neck-craning.
 A 4" display from two-and-a-half feet away can be a challenge to read for anybody.

 Most portable navigators now are very thin, measuring from less than an inch to about an inch and a half thick.
 Think about how often you'll be taking your portable navigator out of the car with you, to use it for walking directions, to keep it safe, or to employ in a rental vehicle after a flight.

 A larger navigator might be better for in-car use, but a more compact unit might be more convenient for carrying in your pocket, purse, or carry-on bag.
 Battery life is another consideration if you're planning on using the navigator away from the vehicle for extended time periods.